-My father Ernst Loewenberg was born in Berlin in 1922.
+My father Ernst Loewenberg was born in Berlin on 28 December 1922.

 Ernst was a mechanics trainee with the Berlin ORT.
 He came out of Germany to Britain with the school in August 1939.
 He was with his school friends in Kitchener camp for around 6 months before they were transferred to Leeds, where a new ORT School had been opened.